cesarmiquel/a2diskarduino/README.md

 - The project uses `.nib` files to store the disk images.
 They are very similar in structure to `.dsk` images but the content of each sector is nibbelized.
 They have 35 tracks, each track has 16 sectors and each sector occupies 416 bytes.
 In total the `.nib` file should be exactly `35 * 16 * 416 bytes= 232960 bytes`
 - The reason we are using `.nib` files instead of `.dsk` is because when we stream the track to the Apple //c you don't have a lot of time to nibbelize the data.
 It's much simpler to have all tracks in nibble format and stream the sectors one after the other.
 - Ideally I would love to use `.woz` format but unfortunately we don't have enough memory to fit the track in the Arduino and the IWM is very picky on the timing of the data.
-Remember the Arduino Nano only has 2k RAM for **all the code (which includes i2c, display driver, sd library and our custom code)**.
+Remember the Arduino Nano only has 2k RAM for **all the variables used by all the code (which includes i2c, display driver, sd library and our custom code)**.
 For reference, a complete track in `.woz` occupies ~9000 bytes.
 That means we would have to read it in chunks and stream it.
 The problem is that the timing of each sector has to be very precise and
 - I have some ideas to try and see if I can send `.woz` files but for now `.nib` works for what I need to do.
-- To convert `.dsk` to `.nib` files I use [this dsk2nib fork](https://github.com/Michaelangel007/dsk2nib).
-You can also use [AppleCommander](https://applecommander.github.io/)
+- To convert `.dsk` to `.nib` files I use [this dsk2nib utility](https://github.com/Michaelangel007/dsk2nib).
+You can also use [AppleCommander](https://applecommander.github.io/) as well.

 ## References / Acknowledgements